 Mr Stewart seems to have attempted the conversion of 2 Templelands back to a house, while installing his mother in the Coach House or so I have been told.
 The Coach House was described as a store, and from older photos betrays few signs of even being heated.
 Mr Stewart, like many of us, is perhaps challenged by the scale of the earlier changes, which were drastic and significant.
 When Mr Stewart’s fortunes change, he has the property repossessed by the Britannia Building Society, local reports have it due to bankruptcy.

-Margery Clinton purchases the property at auction in around 1995 from BBS.
+Margery Clinton purchases the property at auction in around 1995 from Britannia Building Society.
 We have some idea of the proposed changes that take place at this time, though the plans we have seen were not entirely implemented.
-The Garden Flat was possibly created by Margery and the bathroom and bedroom are still decorated with her hand decorated tiles, but conceivably the layout was created earlier.
-The old kitchens would have been at the front, betrayed today only by a very large plain mantlepiece.
-Number 1 still has an original working range.
-Hidden from view is the original soundproofing, surprisingly intact, between the floor joists but above the ceiling rafters.
+The Garden Flat was created by Margery and the bathroom and bedroom are still decorated with her hand decorated tile creations, but conceivably the layout was created by an earlier intervention, which sees all the dado panelling taken out, probably removed to install damp proofing.
+The old kitchens would have been at the front, betrayed today only by an oversized plain surround.
+Number 1 still has an original working range, possibly late victorian or very early 20th C. Hidden from view is the original soundproofing, surprisingly intact, between the floor joists but above the ceiling rafters.

 Dunbar benefitted in the 1990s from a significant Conservation Heritage scheme.
-Funding was substantially soaked up by a number of very expensive interventions which go someway to saving a number of the buildings at risk, while council creates a new road scheme, which unfortunately damages the under street cellars, which had remained dry for the previous 200 years.
-There are still several buildings on the at risk register, though arguably this list under estimates the decline.
+Funding was substantially soaked up by a number of very expensive interventions which go someway to saving a number of the buildings at risk.
+The council creates a new road scheme, which unfortunately damages the under street cellars for both tenements at Templelands, which had remained dry for storage for the previous 200 years.
+There are still many buildings on the at risk register, though arguably this list under estimates the decline from within.

-By this time there are very few internal features that survive intact at number 2, notably the winding stair case, the flagstone hallway.
-Hall dimensions have changed though, doors have been filled in and moved.
-The morning room was squared off, possibly as surgery waiting or consulting rooms.
+By this time there are very few internal features that survive intact at number 2, notably the winding stair case, a flagstone hallway (the threshold stone replaced).
+Hall dimensions have changed, doors have been filled in and moved.
+The morning room was squared off, possibly as a surgery waiting room or consulting rooms.
 Shutters were either nailed shut and painted over or had been reduced in size to accommodate shelving below the windows.
 Architraves sawn off at window height and grey carpet obscured a couple of hundred years of past uses.
 The pilastered alcove that survives next door was gone, but some tell tale signs on the original floor suggest there was one.
+The dado panelling gone too.
 Three rooms and the hall space had been modified, mainly by the addition of internal bathrooms, though the ground floor changes predate these later additions.

 All the cornices on the ground floor were lost, and ceilings had collapsed.
-We found an intact remnant hidden behind a false wall.
-No original mantle or fire pieces have survived on the ground floor.
+We found an intact fragment of original cornice hidden behind a false wall.
+No original mantle or fire pieces survive on the ground floor.

-The one surviving original mantlepiece is in the upstairs drawing room, which retains the dado height panelling and an original intact but unrestored cornice, and is altogether the best preserved room.
+The one surviving original mantlepiece is in the upstairs drawing room, which retains the dado height panelling and an original intact but unrestored cornice, and is altogether the best preserved room at number 2.
 The oriel window is intact.
-Still several fire pieces / inserts appear to have been added one on top of the other (typically the fire box gets smaller).
+Several fire pieces / inserts appear to have been added one on top of the other (typically making the fire box smaller).
 The latest quite possibly as recently as the 1980s (betrayed by early 1900s tiles underneath the ill fitting Victorian insert).
 There are shadows a former door connecting the drawing room to a possible ensuite bathroom or possibly a kitchenette, when it was a flat.
-More or less sensitively reinstated, the wood working betrays no signs of repair, the plastering is slapdash.
+More or less sensitively reinstated, the wood working betrays no obvious signs of repair, though the plastering is slapdash.
 The oriel window externals were reinstated at this time and a solution to the window over the bridge is found.